What the Paper Industry is Doing to Improve Recycling

 AF&PA members are investing in recycling infrastructure and working to advance the circular value chain.

-Approximately $5 billion in investments, planned or announced (2019-2024), will use 7.8 million tons of recycled fiber.
-That’s enough fiber to fill New York’s Grand Central Station 124 times.
+Nearly $7 billion in investments completed or announced (2019-2025) will use more than 9 million tons of recycled fiber.
+That’s enough fiber to fill about 34,000 single family homes.

 Investments go further than our mills.
 We’re also working with stakeholders on paper recycling education.
 We developed a tool to help packaging manufacturers, designers and brands create and manufacture packaging that meets their recyclability goals.